 V.C.
 Program Evaluation and Improvement V.C.1.
-The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process. ^(Core) V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one resident. ^(Core) V.C.1.b) Program Evaluation Committee responsibilities must include: V.C.1.b).(1) acting as an advisor to the program director, through program oversight; ^(Core) V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them; ^(Core) V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, ^(Core) V.C.1.b).(4) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims. ^(Core)

-Background and Intent: In order tTo achieve its mission and educate and train quality physicians, a program must evaluate its performance and plan for improvement in the Annual Program Evaluation.
-Performance of residents and faculty members is a reflection of program quality, and can use metrics that reflect the goals that a program has set for itself.
-The Program Evaluation Committee utilizes outcome parameters and other data to assess the program's progress toward achievement of its goals and aims.
-The Program Evaluation Committee advises the program director through program oversight.
+The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process. ^(Core) V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one resident. ^(Core) V.C.1.b) Program Evaluation Committee responsibilities must include: V.C.1.b).(1) acting as an advisor to the program director, through program oversight; ^(Core) V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them; ^(Core) V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, ^(Core) V.C.1.b).(4) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims. ^(Core) program m Program E program q itself.
+The ad and Intent: In order to achieve its mission and train quality physicians, a nust evaluate its performance and plan for improvement in the Annual valuation.
+Performance of residents and faculty members is a reflection of uality, and can use metrics that reflect the goals that a program has set for Program Evaluation Committee utilizes outcome parameters and other data the program's progress toward achievement of its goals and aims.
+V.C.1.c) The Program Evaluation Committee should consider the following elements in its assessment of the program: V.C.1.c).(1) curriculum; ^(Core)